LiberalFascism/WebDev/README.md

 # WebDev
-This reso contains the files for my resume site
+This repo contains the files for my resume site